Are you looking to add a little extra privacy to your backyard, patio or balcony?

-Most privacy toppers on the market are designed for wood fences, but these designs aren’t great for people working with different materials, such as walls, balcony railings and iron fences.
+Most privacy toppers on the market are designed for wood fences, but wood fence designs aren’t great for people working with different materials, such as walls, balcony railings and iron fences.

 In this article, we’ll go over 9 ideas for privacy toppers that’ll work on all kinds of walls and fences.
 So, whether you have a large backyard or small apartment balcony, we have you covered.